-The University of Maine at Farmington’s new World Languages Education major is designed to prepare you to teach Spanish or French in K-12 classrooms and work with families from diverse language and cultural backgrounds.
+The University of Maine at Farmington’s World Languages Education major is designed to prepare you to teach Spanish or French in K-12 classrooms and work with families from diverse language and cultural backgrounds.

 With a significant shortage of fully certified language teachers in Maine and beyond, the demand for qualified educators in world languages is tremendous and career opportunities for teaching languages are plentiful.

-In fact, a Maine Department of Education World Language specialist said 100% of Maine high Maine schools are now required to offer language learning for proficiency-based graduation requirements and many middle schools are now expanding or trying to expand their language programs.
+In fact, a Maine Department of Education World Language specialist said 100% of Maine high schools are now required to offer language learning for proficiency-based graduation requirements and many middle schools are now expanding or trying to expand their language programs.

-UMF’s new World Language Education program, with concentrations in Spanish and French, will prepare you to teach languages in K-12 classrooms and earn certification in these content areas.
+UMF’s World Language Education program, with concentrations in Spanish and French, will prepare you to teach languages in K-12 classrooms and earn certification in these content areas.
 You’ll become certified to help fill the needs of K-12 schools and ensure that world languages continue to be an important component of childrens’ education.